 What happens if I don’t submit these projects?
 If you don’t submit three projects or more, you will get NA.

 I already know how to use Simulink, why do I have to learn PSIM?
 I think in the long run, it will be better for you to know more than one simulation software.
 At least, I am sure it will increase your chances of finding a job.
 Please note that, you will be free to use any software you like after the second project.

-Level of Information:50%: The detail level of your designs (see requirements above), and the accuracy of your calculations.
+Level of Information (80%): The detail level of your designs (see requirements above), and the accuracy of your calculations.

-Report Quality:25%: Text explaining your design decisions, quality of your figures, citing relevant studies and your conclusion section.
+Report Quality (Pass or Rejection): Text explaining your design decisions, quality of your figures, citing relevant studies and your conclusion section.